afqueiruga/cornflakes/README.md

 It gets expensive.
 Some of my kernels take 5 mintues to run.
 The production code should be given already compiled shared object files.

+The main idiom is that a single calculation  is at a minimum two files:
+1. method\_pop.py: the popcron file specifying one or more kernels
+2. simulation.py: the actual calculation that imports the husk, uses cornflakes to describe a hypergraph and assemble a result by applying the kernels to the hypergraph, and uses another library to solve the matrices of your choice.

 Example
 -------